rametta/srd/README.md

 ## Documentation

-`SRD` comes with many of the Static Land functions that all know and love.
-Here is a breakdown of all the supported algebras:
+`SRD` comes with many of the Static Land functions that we all know and love.
+Here is a breakdown of all the supported algebras and utilities:

 ### Setoid